 First period of archaeological research (1993-2004)

-Although COPESCO has made some critized restorations of the Archeological Complex, on the other hand it has done a great task in the recovery, restoration, recognition and sectorization of Choquequirao.
+Although COPESCO made some criticized restorations of the Archeological Complex, on the other hand it has done a great task in the recovery, restoration, recognition and sectorization of Choquequirao.
 Among the most suggestive discoveries was a pavement buried beneath the floor of the Ushnu.
 It is a rectangular geometric shape, divided into smaller rectangular or quadrangular spaces.
-It is oriented according to the four cardinal points, which agrees with the astronomical and calendrical functions that the ushnu had in Inca times.
+It is oriented according to the four cardinal points agreeing with the astronomical and calendric functions that the ushnu had at Inca times.

 New archaeological research (2004-2005)

-Following the intervention of the "Peru-France Fund", a scientific mission from France, led by archaeologist Patrice Lecoq, arrived in Choquequirao,
+According the intervention of the "Peru-France Fund", a scientific mission from France, led by archaeologist Patrice Lecoq, arrived in Choquequirao.

-Also architecturally, although some constructions belonging to the previous periods of occupation (in the Sector of Pikiwasi), have been recognized, it emphasizes that llacta grew, taking its definitive form and elegance, only under the inca occupation.
+Although some constructions belong to the previous periods of occupation Patrice Lecoq emphasizes that Choquequirao grew, taking its definitive form and elegance, only under inca occupation.